CS61BR/website_fa22/lab01/setup.md

 ```
 but with different numbers.

+## Install wasm-pack

+Rust can compile code to WebAssembly, which allows us to build web pages with Rust.
+The wasm-pack tool helps us generate Javascript bindings for those web pages.

+To install wasm-pack, follow the instructions at [https://rustwasm.github.io/wasm-pack/](https://rustwasm.github.io/wasm-pack/).

+To verify that wasm-pack is installed, run `wasm-pack --version`.
+You should see something like `wasm-pack [numbers]`.

 ## Install a Text Editor

 You will need a text editor to write and edit your Rust code.
 The instructions in this course assume that you are using Visual Studio Code (VSCode), but you can use a different text editor if you prefer (such as Atom, Sublime, or Neovim).